MolSSI/zenopy/docs/README.md

 # ZenoPy

-A Python open-source library for Zenodo REST API
+An open-source Python library for Zenodo REST API

 ## OVERVIEW